Questions and Answers

 How do I address mail to an MSU building?

 Use the Address Lookup tool on this page or the map on the About & Map page to locate the address and then read the instructions and follow the examples on the Instructions & Examples page.

-Should building occupants use “room” or suite” in their new
+Should building occupants use “room” or suite”?

-The U.S. Post Office not allow addresses to use both “rooms” and “suites in the same building” thus it has been decided that MSU will use the “rooms” designation for all campus addresses with two exceptions which are the Nisbet and Manly Miles buildings.
+The U.S. Post Office does not allow addresses to use both “rooms” and “suites in the same building” thus it has been decided that MSU will use the “rooms” designation for all campus addresses with two exceptions which are the Nisbet and Manly Miles buildings.

 How do I address residence hall buildings that have a “north, south, east, west” wing?

 While some residence halls on campus often are referred to by a directional designation, the official building names do not include such a designation.
 To ensure proper emergency response and mail delivery, please use the directional designation with the room number.
 For example, Room 41 in what is commonly referred to as North Wonders Hall should be designated as: